rustwasm/book/src/game-of-life/hello-world.md

 This section will show you how to build and run your first Rust and WebAssembly
 program: a Web page that alerts "Hello, World!"

+Make sure you have followed the [setup instructions](setup.html) before beginning.

 ## Clone the Project Template

 The project template comes pre-configured with sane defaults, so you can quickly